Osama-arch/Osama-arch/README.md

 ### ToolSetup

-A C#/.NET add-in for automating tool-data preparation in SolidCAM and SolidWorks.
+ C#/.NET add-in for automating tool-data preparation in SolidCAM and SolidWorks.

 **Result:** reduced processing time from approximately 15 minutes to 1 minute.